Christianity: Communal worship

 Services of worship typically follow a pattern or form known as liturgy.
 Justin Martyr described 2nd-century Christian liturgy in his First Apology (c.
 150) to Emperor Antoninus Pius, and his description remains relevant to the basic structure of Christian liturgical worship:

-Thus, as Justin described, Christians assemble for communal worship typically on Sunday, the day of the resurrection, though other liturgical practices often occur outside this setting.
+Thus, as Justin described, Christians assemble for communal worship typically on Sunday, the Lord's Day, though other liturgical practices often occur outside this setting.
 Scripture readings are drawn from the Old and New Testaments, but especially the gospels.
 Instruction is given based on these readings, in the form of a sermon or homily.
 There are a variety of congregational prayers, including thanksgiving, confession, and intercession, which occur throughout the service and take a variety of forms including recited, responsive, silent, or sung.
 Psalms, hymns, worship songs, and other church music may be sung.
 Services can be varied for special events like significant feast days.

 Nearly all forms of worship incorporate the Eucharist, which consists of a meal.
 It is reenacted in accordance with Jesus' instruction at the Last Supper that his followers do in remembrance of him as when he gave his disciples bread, saying, "This is my body", and gave them wine saying, "This is my blood".
 In the early church, Christians and those yet to complete initiation would separate for the Eucharistic part of the service.
 Some denominations such as Confessional Lutheran churches continue to practice 'closed communion'.
 They offer communion to those who are already united in that denomination or sometimes individual church.
 Catholics further restrict participation to their members who are not in a state of mortal sin.
-Many other churches, such as Anglican Communion and United Methodist Church, practice 'open communion' since they view communion as a means to unity, rather than an end, and invite all believing Christians to participate.
+Many other churches, such as Anglican Communion and the Methodist Churches (such as the Free Methodist Church and United Methodist Church), practice 'open communion' since they view communion as a means to unity, rather than an end, and invite all believing Christians to participate.